doyaGu/BallancePlayer/README.md

 - Preserved existing `Player.ini` settings when saving changes from the configuration dialog.
 - Avoided saving temporary command-line overrides back into `Player.ini`.
 - Recomputed related paths after root path overrides.
+- Detected flat runtime layouts by using the executable directory as the default root when `base.cmo` is next to `Player.exe`.
+- Clarified path handling so `--config`, `--log`, and `--cmo` remain file paths while `--root-path` controls resource directories.
 - Preserved in-session configuration edits when opening the configuration dialog during gameplay.
 - Report configuration save failures instead of silently ignoring them.
 - Accepted shorthand 16-bit pixel formats such as `RGB565` and `ARGB1555`.